 Rush makes my list of the best blogging tools because I’m far from a professional video editor.
 It helps me to take the simple videos I record (like my tutorial on how to start a blog) and edit them into visually appealing content for my blog and YouTube channel in a matter of minutes.

 Whether it’s video or podcast transcriptions, captions to include with your YouTube videos, or even foreign subtitles on your content that starts to attract an international audience, Rev is my go-to destination for fast, high-quality services in this world—landing it squarely on my list of the best blogging tools.
-Side note: If you’re considering podcast, check out my list of the best podcast hosting platforms on the market today.
+Side note: If you’re considering starting a podcast, check out my list of the best podcast hosting platforms on the market today.

-Albacross is a powerful B2B lead generation platform that gives bloggers (and businesses) the ability to identify and monitor which companies are visiting their websites.
+Albacross is a powerful B2B lead generation platform that gives bloggers (and small businesses) the ability to identify and monitor which companies are visiting their websites.
 You can also gather useful information on the organizations behind your readers—including size, revenue, industry, location and even contact details.

 Having this kind of data about blog visitors at your disposal will allow you to do much more relevant email marketing campaigns to spread the word about your blog and build more partnerships.
 Their integration with Zapier gives users access to a wide range of applications to pass data to, including CRMs, email marketing tools and more.